Preparing pupils for adulthood: Developing learners that are happy, successful and increasing in independence

-We have excellent attendance at Woodfield School.
-We expect to have contact with families if a child is absent, by 10am each morning.
-Where no valid reason has been given for an absence, it has to be regarded as unauthorized and is recorded as such on the child’s end of year School Report.
-Absence for holidays may no longer be authorised by the headteacher.
+We promote excellent attendance at Woodfield School.
+We expect to have contact with families if a child is absent, by 9:30 am each morning.
+Where no valid reason has been given for an absence, it has to be regarded as unauthorised and is recorded as such on the child’s end of year School Report.
+Absence for holidays may no longer be authorised by the Headteacher.

-Attendance 2018/19 was 90.2%.
-LAC Pupils’ attendance was very good (all pupils’ attendance above 95%).
-Pupils with a history of school refusal in other settings show significant increase in attendance following small steps transition programmes.
+Attendance 2019/20 was 90.8%.
+Attendance 2020/21 was 75% (this figure has been impacted by the Covid-19 pandemic).
+We continue to regularly monitor attendance throughout the academic year.
+Attendance Autumn Term 2021/22 is 88%.
+LAC Pupils’ attendance is higher than Non-LAC pupils (2020/21 = 79%.
+Autumn 2021/22 = 100%).
+Pupils with a history of school refusal in other settings show significant increase in attendance following small steps transition programmes (75% of these pupils achieving 94%+ attendance Autumn Term 2021/22).
 We are working closely with our Education Inclusion Officer to improve our overall attendance percentage.

 Woodfield works in successful partnership with a number of support agencies in order to decide how best we can meet individuals’ needs.

 We are fortunate to have input by Speech Therapists and an assistant who can work in groups, with individuals or in the classroom, if this is required.
 They assess all students on their entry to Woodfield and monitor them continuously.
 Their targets are shared with the staff and these are evaluated regularly.